1. What medical services are available to my child while he/she is in the United States?

 22. How does Niskayuna determine my child’s level of proficiency in English?

 A test of English language proficiency is part of the application process.
 Students that apply must provide their scores on an acceptable test of English language proficiency such as the TOEFL or the SLEP.
-Applicants will also be interviewed over Skype in English to ascertain their level of fluency in English.
+In addition, students are required to present several different items of English language writing as part of the application process.
+In addition, applicants will also be interviewed over Skype in English to ascertain their level of fluency in English.

 23. Is there extra help for English language learners in this program?